michaelkrone/generator-material-app/README.md

     1. screen width is less than 1200
     2. detail state is open

-Below is an example with all options, which can be generated with a demo options
+Below is an example with all options, which can be generated into app with the demo option
 ```
 var typeMap = {
   User: User,